Iowa State Cyclones: Volleyball

 The Iowa State women's volleyball team competes in the Big 12 Conference of NCAA Division I athletics.
 Christy Johnson-Lynch is in her 12th season as ISU's head women's volleyball coach.
 Coach Johnson-Lynch has a record of 246–123 and ISU's all-time record is 787–719–10.

 They have competed in the NCAA tournament 12 times since they first formed a women's volleyball team in 1973, including three appearances in the Sweet 16 and two in the Elite 8.

 The volleyball team hosts their home matches at Hilton Coliseum on Iowa State's campus.

 Former varsity sports

 Baseball

 Iowa State fielded baseball as an official sports team from 1892 until the conclusion of the 2000–2001 season.
 Iowa State discontinued baseball due to budget constraints, but it remains as a club sport.
 Iowa State had a 1,346–1,412–17 all-time record including a 7–6 NCAA tournament record and two appearances in the College World Series.
-Following the discontinuation of baseball, Iowa State is now the only Big 12 school and one of only four Power 5 schools that do not sponsor the sport, the other three being Colorado, Syracuse, and Wisconsin.
+Following the discontinuation of baseball, Iowa State is one of only two Big 12 schools (Colorado) and one of only four Power 5 schools that do not sponsor the sport, the other two being Syracuse and Wisconsin.